Seasonal Skin Health + Wellness Tips for Winter

 - Supplement with a topically applied Magnesium product.
 Magnesium is an essential mineral required for hundreds of biochemical functions within the body, and particularly beneficial to assist in a good night's sleep.

 - Team the Pure Synergy 'sleep' with some breathing exercises, then tuck the tissue with a few drops into your pillow case.
-Or add 2 drops of sleep synergy + 1t salts to a bath or foot bath prior to bed.
+Or add 2 drops of sleep synergy + 1t Magnesium Flakes to a bath or foot bath prior to bed.

 - Aim to be in bed before 10pm and ideally try to go to bed at the same time each night and wake at the same time in the morning.
-And while you're at it — pick another 3 things you can commit to doing at the same time every day.
+Pick another three things you can commit to doing at the same time every day.
 The body and mind crave regularity — a pocket of calm you can look forward to, especially during times of stress.